pslucas0212/dotNet7ForOpenShift/README.md

 Using project "default".
 ```
 ## Create a sample Hello World .Net web app
-Now let's create our sample .Net application.
+Let's create our sample .Net application.
 Choose a directory where you would like to store your sample appication.
 I created my sample Hello World .Net web app in a directory called projects.
 We will use the .Net Model-View-Controller (mvc) template to build our sample .Net application.

 ```
 % dotnet new mvc -o myWebApp --no-https
 ```

-When the sample app code has finished generating change into the applicaiton's directory and start up the applicaiton.
+When the sample app code has finished generating change into the applicaiton's directory and start up the applicaiton to test it.

 ```
 % cd myWebApp